DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 > [!info]+ **Light in the Maze**
 > Except in [[#T3k.
 Baba Lysaga’s Hut]], no natural or artificial light illuminates the interior of the hedge maze, leaving all rooms in darkness unless illuminated by the players.
 ## T3b.
 Northern Cottages
-This area is largely as described in <span class="citation">U1.
-Abandoned Cottages (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-ruins-of-berez#U1AbandonedCottages">U1.
+Abandoned Cottages</a> (p.
 162)</span> (north cottages).
 However, two **greater strix** hang from the ceiling above the cottages.
 When the players enter, the strix descend upon the players and attack, releasing a pair of shrill, piercing shrieks.

 Three ten-foot-wide passages lead from this chamber: